-The District maintains both records of current and historical methodologies, and SOPs so that at any given time the conditions that were applied to a sampling event can be evaluated.
+The District shall maintain master copies of field and laboratory generated records.
+It is the responsibility of the District to maintain both records of current and historical methodologies and operating procedures so that at any given time the conditions that were applied to a sampling event can be evaluated.